 First, episode 9 – Make ’em Laugh.

-But, hold that thought, because it episode 10, we’ll learn about why grades are horrible.
+But, hold that thought because in episode 10, we’ll learn about why grades are horrible.

 This study seems to be telling us that isn’t enough, and it can easily be manipulated.
 If I read an opposing viewpoint, and there’s no reward for doing so, I’m unlikely to really be influenced by it, but if I read an opposing viewpoint and get rewarded for it, I’m more likely to change my mind.

-How does that influence what we do see on social media?
+How does that influence what we do and see on social media?

-However, now that you know about this built-in reactions that we have, we can also choose to be the ones creating the emotional contagions, with our own messages, meant to raise the spirits of the room, to leave people feeling better about themselves.
-We can influence each other just as much as anyone else can, if we dedicate ourselves to doing it.
+However, now that you know about these built-in reactions that we have, we can also choose to be the ones creating the emotional contagions, with our own messages meant to raise the spirits of the room, to leave people feeling better about themselves.
+We can influence each other just as much as anyone else can if we dedicate ourselves to doing it.